Why I Dislike the World

-While people on the high-functioning areas of the autistic spectrum like I am are officially classified as disabled, I am in fact considered double-disabled, due to my anxiety disorder of which I feel no shame in admitting that I have, and even though it is considered a form of mental illness, I do not consider myself as mentally ill but simply as a very anxious person, which is the way I prefer to be defined.
+While people on the high-functioning areas of the autistic spectrum like I am are officially classified as disabled, I am in fact considered double-disabled, due to my anxiety disorder of which I feel no shame in admitting that I have.
+And even though it is considered a form of mental illness, I do not consider myself as mentally ill but simply as a very anxious person, which is the way I prefer to be defined.

-I have finished national service a year and a half ago when I was more anxious than usual, as the service as given me a negative toll on my wellbeing due to the nature of the job, which later made me realize that a menial job isn't for me.
+I finished national service a year and a half ago when I was more anxious than usual.
+The service took a negative toll on my wellbeing due to the nature of the job, which later made me realize that a menial job isn't for me.
 Hoping to find a job afterwards through the legitimate assistance of the state, I referred myself to it in hope that they'll help me find a job as a writer.

 Anyways, I wrote all of this introduction in order to present to you a simple, personal fact I hold unwillingly, and that fact is that I dislike the world.
-Perhaps if I wasn't a double-disabled person, I would even love the world, but because I allegedly ought to suffer because of how I am received by the world (in general, not entirely) for being inheritably weird and anxious, I have come to develop a philosophy that combines monasticism with individualism.
+Perhaps if I wasn't a double-disabled person, I would even love the world.
+But because I allegedly ought to suffer because of how I am received by the world (in general, not entirely) for being inheritably weird and anxious, I have come to develop a philosophy that combines monasticism with individualism.

-While I am aware and recognize the other, more common narrative towards life, we can conclude from this issue, that much of how we perceive life and the world, largely depends on our personal, inherit bias, and of how that bias is influenced by the ways we are received by the world beyond us.
+While I am aware and recognize the other, more common narrative towards life, we can conclude from this issue that much of how we perceive life and the world, largely depends on our personal, inherit bias, and of how that bias is influenced by the ways we are received by the world beyond us.
 In other words, it is definitely arguable that we often tend to not distinguish between the World Beyond the Mind, and between our own subjective bias, caused by our experience, whether or not that experience is shared with others or remains uncommon.

 To further advocate the point of how powerful is our personal bias, I'd like to introduce you to the questions I constantly ask myself every day; questions you might find odd because they might be absurd to you:

-* How can I be safe from anxiety?
+How can I be safe from anxiety?

-* Will I find serenity today?
+Will I find serenity today?

-* Will my sensitivity won't stand in my way?
+Will my sensitivity won't stand in my way?

-* Will others won't cause me to panic?
+Will others won't cause me to panic?

-Imagine yourself living in a constant state of tiring alertness due to audio and due to simple words people can throw at you at any given time, either online or offline; Imagine having to seclude yourself just to find happiness where happiness is usually found in the External World and not in a self-enforced, partial isolation; Imagine job recruiters rejecting your job application because your disability could cause problems in the workplace, which then would reduce your possibility to be a part of the workforce, doing a job that hopefully will not reduce the wholeness of your wellbeing.
+Imagine yourself living in a constant state of tiring alertness due to audio and due to simple words people can throw at you at any given time, either online or offline.
+Imagine having to seclude yourself just to find happiness where happiness is usually found in the External World and not in a self-enforced, partial isolation.
+Imagine job recruiters rejecting your job application because your disability could cause problems in the workplace, which then would reduce your possibility to be a part of the workforce, doing a job that hopefully will not reduce the wholeness of your wellbeing.

-This is how I am forced to live, and this is why I dislike the world at large; I dislike the world for its imprudent ability to break my serenity in an instant by either an uneasy auditory wave or by an insult or by an antagonistic attitude.
+This is how I am forced to live, and this is why I dislike the world at large.
+I dislike the world for its imprudent ability to break my serenity in an instant by either an uneasy auditory wave or by an insult or by an antagonistic attitude.
 Of course those of you who are not sensitive to sound or to antagonism are likelier than people like myself to find the world a more accepting, more secure place, and I can understand that perfectly, I believe, even if not empirically.

 Nonetheless, because you don't have to suffer from basic elements in the world I and a lot of other disabled people have to suffer from, then as of writing and publishing this article, I stand genuine in the claim that I dislike the world.
-But although I dislike the world, I do not dislike life, as I know no better alternative to life beyond what I call the "Undead Metaphor", AKA, beyond living life in partial-isolation as an attempt to reach an optimal, long-term state of serenity
+But although I dislike the world, I do not dislike life, as I know no better alternative to life beyond what I call the "Undead Metaphor", AKA, beyond living life in partial-isolation as an attempt to reach an optimal, long-term state of serenity.